 1) Your resume is a marketing tool.
 It’s not an employment history or a job application.
-While you should never lie or succumb to gross exaggeration, you should also frame the content in a way that sells you to a potential employer.
+While you should never lie or grossly exaggerate, you should frame the content in a way that sells you to a potential employer.
 Here’s why lies matter.

-2) Generally, there’s no need to go back more than 10 to 15 years in your career history.
+2) Generally, there’s no need to provide details that go back more than 10 to 15 years in your career.
 Employers are most interested in your current or most recent position and possibly the one before that.
-So focus most of your attention, and the space on your resume, on your most recent position.
+Think of your resume like a funnel with the space dedicated declining as the years increase.

 3) Focus on the future rather than the past.
 This means highlighting the skills and abilities you want to use in your target position.
-For example, if you have a variety of marketing experience but want to work in digital marketing, feature your digital marketing expertise.
+For example, if you have a variety of marketing experience but your goal is to work in digital marketing, feature achievements that showcase your digital marketing expertise.

 4) In most cases, don’t waste valuable resume space on dated professional development activities unless they are particularly important to your target position or industry.
 For example, an educator who has completed D.A.R.E. training will want to include that even if it was a decade ago.

 Once you are finished writing your resume evaluate it with the “so what?” factor in mind.
-You may have put new employee engagement initiatives in place, but what difference did it make?
-This is the type of question you need to ask yourself when reviewing your resume.
-You can be sure employers will want to know.
+You may have established key-performance indicators, but what difference did it make?
+How did it help your department and/or company?
+Like all of us, employers are listening to Station WIIFM.
+Make sure you show them.

 P.S.
 Think your job is safe?
 Read why you should never get caught without an updated resume.